MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 Values are declared which give the names of created resources.
 The location is also specified here, which you can change to see how deployments behave in other datacenters.
 Not every datacenter has all of the required resources available.

-The `clientInfo` struct is declared to encapsulate all of the information that must be independently loaded from the authentication file to set up clients in the SDK and set the VM password.
+The `clientInfo` type is declared to encapsulate all of the information that must be independently loaded from the authentication file to set up clients in the SDK and set the VM password.

 The `templateFile` and `parametersFile` constants point to the files needed for deployment.
 The `authorizer` will be configured by the Go SDK for authentication, and the `ctx` variable is a [Go context](https://blog.golang.org/context) for the network operations.

-### init() and authorization
+### Authentication and initialization

-The `init()` method for the code sets up authentication.
+The `init` function sets up authentication.
 Since authentication is a precondition for everything in the quickstart, it makes sense to have it as part of initialization.
-It also loads some information needed internally from the authentication file.
+It also loads some information needed from the authentication file to configure clients and the VM.

 ```go
 func init() {